imexz/ft_transcendence/README.md

 ## Overview
 In this project we were challanged to create a website where you can play pong and interact with other users.<br>
 For loggin into the page we had to use the [42 intra API](https://api.intra.42.fr/apidoc).<br>
-Here is some example pictures from our project:
+Here are some example pictures from our project:

 <details>
   <summary>show login page</summary>